 A life annuity is an insurance product generally used for retirement planning, because it can work like a pension to provide a stream of income for the rest of your life, regardless of how long you live.

-There are actually several different types of annuities, and they each work differently.
-With an immediate annuity, you pay a lump sum and have payments start immediately (or within a year).
-With a deferred annuity, you make either a lump sum or a series of payments in what’s known as the accumulation phase; one or more years later, during the payout phase, you start to receive a stream of income, typically paid in monthly or quarterly installments.
+There are several types of annuities, and they each work differently.
+With an immediate annuity, you pay a lump sum and have payments start immediately (or within a year), making it a popular choice for retirement income planning.
+With a deferred annuity, you make either a lump sum or a series of payments in what’s known as the accumulation phase; one or more years later, during the distribution or payout phase, you start to receive payments, typically in monthly or quarterly installments, for the duration of the contract.

 Annuities can also differ in terms of how funds grow in the annuity account.
-A fixed annuity provides a guaranteed rate of return, while a variable annuity provides returns that fluctuate depending on market conditions.
+A fixed annuity provides a guaranteed rate of return, while variable annuities provide returns that fluctuate depending on market conditions.
 Other types of annuities, such as fixed index and RILA annuities, are designed to let you take advantage of market growth while limiting your investment risk.
 In any case, funds in an annuity generally grow tax-deferred, so returns are only taxed as you start making withdrawals.

-Once you start taking income from an annuity, payments can be set up to last indefinitely – the rest of your life – or for a fixed number of years (in which case it isn’t actually a life annuity; it's a fixed-period annuity).
-With a life annuity, the insurance company calculates your life expectancy and then divides payments accordingly, and a longer expected payout generally coincides with lower monthly payments.
-By the same token, a 20-year payout will have lower payments than a 10-year payout.
+Once you start taking income from an annuity, you can opt to receive payments for the rest of your life, or just for a specified period (in which case it isn’t actually a life annuity; it's a fixed-period annuity).
+With a life annuity, the insurance company calculates your life expectancy (among other considerations) and then divides payments accordingly.3 While this can ensure a stream of income for as long as you live, the longer expected payout generally coincides with lower monthly payments.

 Life insurance annuities and how they work